 You can arrange ski hire on arrival at Arc 1950, but for hassle-free convenience it’s best to pre-book your equipment with Erna Low.
 Snowsports are more than a job for us – they’re a lifelong passion, and this is why we know exactly what gear you need as an individual or group and the most reliable hire operators to source it from.
 We deal with trusted ski hire providers Skiset and Precision (including Freeride) and we can provide vouchers for either which you present on arrival.
 You’re then ready to hit the slopes without delay.

 Ski Passes in Arc 1950

 Ski Passes for Les Arcs 1950 and the surrounding area can also be pre-booked with Erna Low and this saves you the trouble of having to join long queues to purchase on arrival.
-We can provide packages for single skiers, families with kids aged 17 or under, and groups of friends who can benefit from discounts when they buy two or more ski passes simultaneously.
+We can provide packages for single skiers, families with kids aged 17 or under, and groups of friends who can benefit from discounts when they buy two or more passes simultaneously.
 Many other types of special offers are available throughout the season and these can include free child passes, free upgrades and early bird cut-price rates.
-Ask us which offers are available when you book – shy kids don’t get toys!
+Check out our Arc 1950 ski pass page or ask us which offers are available when you book – shy kids don’t get toys!